 Systemic Architectures for Sustainable Urban Development (SASUI)

-The world’s cities account for half of the world’s population, consumer 75 % of our energy resources, and emit 80 % of the world’s carbon emissions.
+The world’s cities account for half of the world’s population, consume 75 % of our energy resources, and emit 80 % of the world’s carbon emissions.
 As such, city organizations play an integral role in catalyzing low-carbon innovation processes to combat the challenges of climate change.
 The SASUI project aims to identify the factors key to enabling successful innovation in urban environments.
 Sustainable urban innovation is at the core of the action program to reduce carbon emissions.

 Recent developments such as the global financial crisis and climate change have raised debate regarding whether such important, long-term challenges facing our society are best addressed through market mechanisms.
 This requires a reconsideration of the public sector’s engagement in business affairs, as well as the role it plays in market regulation and creating incentives for purpose-driven innovations and sustainable development.